Your tent collapsed at even the lightest amount of wind?

 What’s more, you don’t want any hard rocks or tree roots around.
 Not only can they make it harder to hammer down stakes, they can also make for a pretty uncomfortable surface to sleep on.

-When picking the perfect spot to pitch your tent, take natural windbreaks into consideration.
+When picking the perfect spot to pitch your tent, take natural windbreaks into consideration, too.
 They’ll help keep your tent staked in windy weather.
-If you can’t find a natural windbreak, you can use tree branches to make one.

 Bushes, trees, large rocks – all of these can help protect you from the wind.